LeeHounshell/BatBot/robot/README.md

 BE VERY CAREFUL HERE..
 THE NYLON MELTS QUICKLY.
 Only a small touch of the flame is needed.

 Use bolts, washers and nuts to attach the battery holder to the L Bracket.
-I only used 2 of the L Bracket 4 holes to attach the battery case in this manner.
+I only used 2 of the L Bracket's 4 holes to attach the battery case in this manner.

 Now build the support frame for the battery.
 First make a flat support structure from the flat mounting brackets, as shown in in the pictures.